sfletche/ol3-animation/README.md

 * Provide additional content
 * add forward/backward arrows/indicators to map so users can advance at their own pace
   * this will also provide the space for multiple markers at a given map view
+* enable marker add functionality
+  * users can add/position multiple markers at each map location
+  *

 ### Complete
 * Bounce resolution based on distance between locations (higher bounce resolution for larger distances)